 - Are there any potential barriers to success for your product or service?

 - Where do you want to be in three years?

 - If you could communicate one single message about your company, what would it be?

-These early-stage brand discovery questions are vital to your digital presence and, in fact, the identity of your brand.
-Your answers shape the content and structure of your preliminary digital engagement plan.
+These startup brand strategy discovery questions are vital to your digital presence and, in fact, the identity of your brand.
+Most noteworthy, your answers shape the content and structure of your preliminary digital engagement plan.
 It does not matter whether you have a single landing page, a small site, a predominantly social approach, or just a sign-up form—it must reflect the answers to the discovery questions to some degree.

-Yes, it is true that your brand will change as you go to market—there is fluidity as you refine your messaging and learn more about what the customer wants and how the market will be impacted by your idea.
-Having a branding and messaging starting point will prevent you from taking the shortcut offered by templated landing pages that give you a cookie-cutter digital presence that makes you look just like everyone else.
-The “standard” landing pages can rob you of your uniqueness.
+Yes, it is true that your brand will change as you go to market.
+Certainly, there is fluidity as you refine your messaging and learn more about how the market will be impacted by your idea.
+Having a branding and messaging starting point will prevent you from taking the shortcut offered by templated landing pages.
+Because templated landing pages give you a cookie-cutter digital presence that makes you look just like everyone else, they rob you of your uniqueness.

-Quick and easy templates are valuable in that they allow you to save money on designers and developers.
+Because templates are quick and easy, they allow you to save money on designers and developers.
 Add a hero image (check), list the features and benefits (got it), incorporate clever team bios (yup) and a contact form (done).
 But these templates are being used by every other early-stage company and can trap you in an online experience does not distinguish you.
 More importantly, templates deployed without the branding and messaging can lead you down a path that fails to address the customer’s perspective.

-Early-stage branding is your version of the Grey’s Anatomy scene where Dr. Meredith Grey says, “So pick me.
+Finally, think of startup branding as your version of the Grey’s Anatomy scene where Dr. Meredith Grey says, “So pick me.
 Choose Me.
 Love Me.”
-And the Early-Stage Digital Branding Framework will ensure your idea connects with those who’ll love you most.
+And the Startup Digital Branding Framework will ensure your idea connects with those who’ll love you most.